 The second part of my translation from the Rotations of Elements, according to Master Rodanius’s description.
 Taken from Joachim Tancke, or Tanckius, Promptuarium Alchemiae Leipzig 1614.
 [Read more…] about Rodanius and the Rotation of Elements Part 2

 Master Rodanius wrote a little treatise on Elements.
 On the rotation of the Elements, as tools of our Alchemical Works.
 [Read more…] about Rodanius and the Rotation of Elements Part 1

-A rare male and female four elements exposition by a man who did not dare to define himself an alchemist, but just a mechanician translating Lacinius.
+A rare male and female four elements exposition by a man who did not dare to define himself as an alchemist but only a practitioner translating Lacinius.
 [Read more…] about Stoll, the Lacinius Translator on Male and Female Elements

 Wenceslaw Lavinius chose an evocative title, Treatise of Terrestrial Sky to convert the body into the nature of spirit and spirit into the nature of bodies.
 [Read more…] about Wenceslaw Lavinius and the Sky and Earth Properties